schnorea/IoT-Remote-Robot/README.md

 <img src="/assets/IoTBackpackRender.png?raw=true" alt="drawing" width="600"/>

 ### The Ugly Electronics
 Again as this was meant to be quick and dirty nothing elegent was designed to make this remotely pretty.
-Old wire wrap board with hand soldered components and the piece de resistance(sp) the power assembly.
+Old wire wrap board with hand soldered components and the piece de resistance(sp) the power supply assembly.